 Starting Point: Hayward Shoreline Interpretive Center, 4901 Breakwater Ave.
 (Hayward)

 Editor's tip: 5Ks and 10Ks are great precursor runs for the longer, more difficult half- and full-marathon races.
 Get a few of these under your belt before attempting those longer runs.

 They had us at after-race drinks at Oracle Park.
 But this half marathon is truly a race geared toward all age groups and skill levels, with post-race activities and a virtual 5K or 10K option that allows you to do the run on your own terms.
 Race-day swag and goodies included.

 Starting point: Oracle Park, 24 Willie Mays Plaza (SoMa)

 Editor's tip: Running high-mileage weeks at 12- or 13-years-old is generally considered OK for girls and boys.
 That said, really young kiddos should never attempt such feats.

 // For more info, go to race-sfgiants.com.

 Golden Gate Half Marathon

-The now single-installment of the GGHM series spans 13.1 miles across the most scenic, awe-inspiring (and encouraging) vistas in the seven-by-seven.
-This run is still a long-running favorite among serial ultra runners—and there's free alcohol afterward with post-race treats.
-Should you miss out on the post-race expo after crossing the finish line, don't fret.
-The expo—which will include a litany of vendors selling food and beverages, bits of workout tech, footwear, and more—will remain open through November 3rd.
+The GGHM series spans 13.1 miles across the most scenic, awe-inspiring (and encouraging) vistas in the seven-by-seven.
+This run is still a long-running favorite among serial ultra runners—and there's free beer afterward with post-race treats and a 5K option.
+Kick things off with the Lifestyle Expo (and pick up your packets) on October 31st at Ghirardelli Square.

 Editor's Tip: The GGHM marathons are known to be packed tighter than tuna in a can—line up early.